xiaorui0409/TransSHAP_CF_-ExplLLM/README.md

 - **Computational efficiency** improves by avoiding irrelevant perturbations.

 #### **Explanation**
-The classical SHAP computation uses random sampling for perturbations, which can lead to two significant limitations:
+The classical SHAP computation uses **random samplin**g for perturbations, which can lead to two significant limitations:

 1. **Ignoring Important Words**
    - **Issue**: Random sampling might exclude key words that contribute the most to a model’s prediction.